Malanje: Portuguese rule

 Portuguese settlers founded Malanje in the 19th century.
 The construction of the railway from Luanda to Malanje, in the fertile highlands, started in 1885.
 The area around Malanje included Portuguese West Africa's primary areas dedicated to the production of cotton, the crop that drove its development since the beginning.
 The town developed in the mid-19th century as an important slave market created in 1852.
 Situated at an elevation of 1,134 m, the town has a high-altitude tropical climate, ideal to several agricultural productions.
 The city developed as an important agricultural, manufacturing, trading and services centre.
 Its productions included cotton, textiles, coffee, fruit and corn.
 The Cangandala National Park was established by the Portuguese authorities in 1970, having previously been classified as an Integral Natural Reserve in 1963.

 After independence from Portugal

 The withdrawal of the Portuguese in conjunction with Angola's independence in 1975, and, later, the Angolan Civil War (1975–2002), severely hampered the production of cotton as well as that of coffee and corn (maize).
 Malanje was partially destroyed during the civil war, but reconstruction efforts in the years following the end of the conflict have rebuilt the city and its surroundings.

 Climate

+Malanje has a tropical savanna climate (Köppen: Aw; Trewartha: Awbb).